 06 of 11

-When you have a gorgeous, sprawling Craftsman style home set in the woods, you'll want an exterior paint color that works with, not against, the environment.
-The color of this sustainable home, from Asheville architects ACM Design PA, works in perfect harmony with the lush, surrounding trees, as well as with the manufactured stone veneer apron and crisp white trim.Continue to 7 of 11 below.
+When you have a gorgeous, sprawling Craftsman style home set in the woods, you'll want an exterior paint color that works with, not against, your surroundings.
+The color of this sustainable home, from Asheville architects ACM Design PA, works in perfect harmony with the lush surrounding trees as well as with the manufactured stone veneer apron and crisp white trim.Continue to 7 of 11 below.

 07 of 11

 Without a doubt, it's a look that rarely goes wrong.
 When you have a traditionally styled home with plenty of trim and other details, you best serve that home aesthetically when you increase the contrast between the trim and the field color.
 For the broad white trim of this new-construction home, Illinois-based JB Architecture wisely shaded down the field color's gray to emphasize its difference from the white trim.Continue to 8 of 11 below.